Where can I study abroad in English?

 Language is a very important factor to consider when studying abroad.
 Sure, when you choose to spend a semester or two overseas, you are bound to witness a different culture, and that includes dealing with people who are using their own language.
 But while learning a new language on location can be exciting, it can also be a challenge that you have to beat, as you have to learn how to communicate with locals right on the spot.
 So if you want to be saved from this burden and still enjoy the perks of embracing a new culture, then why not go to a country that speaks English in their everyday life instead?

 There are actually a lot of destinations across the globe that speak English aside from their mother tongue.
-But if you intend to study abroad with less hassle, then you may want to consider these locations (Note: the obvious options, aka. the UK, United States, and Australia, are not included in this list).
+But if you intend to study abroad in English AKA with less hassle, then you may want to consider these cool locations.

 While Dutch is the primary language in the country, the locals are also good when it comes to communicating in English.
 In fact, you can conduct casual conversations in English anytime of the day.
 This is because English is included in Dutch school curriculum, so students practice conversing in English throughout their academic years.
 Most establishments and government agencies speak in both Dutch and English for corporate and mass communications.
 This means you won't feel the language barrier when studying abroad in the Netherlands, the land of tulips!